thuhale2210/thuhale2210/README.md

 <div>
 <p>
-I'm a Software Engineer student whose interests are in web development, cloud computing and security.
+I'm a Software Engineer student whose interests are in web development and cybersecurity.
 </p>

 <p>